Bradley D. Simon: Professional career

-Simon spent 11 years as a federal prosecutor in the U.S. Attorney's Office for the Eastern District of New York and the Justice Department in Washington D.C.
-In 1998, he switched to working as a defense attorney and founded Simon & Partners LLP.
-In 2019, after twenty one years as the head of Simon & Partners, Simon became a partner at the New York law firm, Windels Marx Lane & Mittendorf.
-A press release issued by the New York firm, Schlam Stone & Dolan on January 3, 2022, announced that Simon had joined the firm as a partner.
+After working as a law firm associate in private practice in New York, Simon became a Trial Attorney with the U.S. Department of Justice Justice Department in 1987.
+In 1990 Simon was sworn in as an Assistant U.S. Attorney for the Eastern District of New York where he served until 1998.
+Later that year he founded Simon & Partners LLP a boutique white collar criminal defense and civil litigation law firm which operated in New York for twenty one years until 2019.
+After Simon & Partners closed, Simon joined the law firm Windels Marx Lane & Mittendorf as a partner.
+A press release issued on January 2, 2022 by the New York law firm Schlam Stone & Dolan announced that Simon had joined the firm as a partner.
 The press release mentioned Simon's relationship with the firm going back decades and his close professional relationship with the firm's founders, Harvey Stone and the late Peter Schlam.

-Prior to founding the Simon & Partners, Simon served as a federal prosecutor in the U.S. Attorney's Office for the Eastern District of New York from 1990 to 1998 where he prosecuted complex white collar fraud, tax and organized crime cases.
-From 1987 to 1990, he served as a Trial Attorney with the Criminal Division of the Justice Department where he tried cases in federal district courts throughout the United States.

-Simon currently serves as an instructor at Yale where he teaches an undergraduate course on White Collar Crime.
-Simon has served as an adjunct professor at St. John's University and Fordham Law School and has taught trial advocacy at Emory Law School in Atlanta.
-He is a member and frequent speaker at the International Section of the American Bar Association, the International Bar Association and the Union Internationale des Avocats (UIA).
-He is also a member of the Cercle de l'Union Interalliée in Paris.
+Simon currently serves as an instructor at Yale University where he teaches an undergraduate course on White Collar Crime.
+He has served as an adjunct professor at St. John's University and Fordham Law School and has taught trial advocacy at Emory Law School in Atlanta.
+He is a member and frequent speaker at the International Section of the American Bar Association, the International Bar Association ("IBA") and the Union International de Avocats ("UIA").

 Notable cases

-Alan Hevesi
+Alan Hevesi: 2007-2012

 Simon represented the former New York State Comptroller, Alan Hevesi, in an investigation conducted by New York State Attorney General, Andrew Cuomo, alleging Hevesi mishandled money from the New York State Pension Fund.
-Regarding Alan Hevesi's decision to hire Brad Simon to represent him in the Attorney General's investigation, The New York Times said [4] “Mr. Hevesi changed lawyers this week and signaled a far more public and combative strategy.
+Regarding Alan Hevesi's decision to hire Brad Simon to represent him in the Attorney General's investigation, The New York Times said “Mr. Hevesi changed lawyers this week and signaled a far more public and combative strategy.
 His new lawyer, Bradley D. Simon, has represented people caught up in public cases before, including David Chang, a businessman who was a key figure in allegations of improprieties raised about Robert G. Torricelli, the former United States senator from New Jersey.”
 In a tense exchange between Simon and then Attorney General Cuomo, Simon complained that the Attorney General's Office was leaking information regarding the investigation.
 For over three years, Hevesi fought the charges aggressively.
 In September 2010, however, he decided to give up the fight and plead guilty.
 According to The New York Times, "it appears that it was the fate of Mr. Hevesi’s two son’s, Assemblyman Andrew Hevesi and former State Senator Daniel Heveis, that led him to accept the plea deal."